Muzan67/MERN-Book-Aficionado/README.md

 The Google Book Search Engine allows you to search and save your book(s).

 This application is a fully functioning Google Books API search engine built with a RESTful API.
-The task required from me was to refactor the code to be a GraphQL API built with Apollo Server.
+The task required from me was to refactor the code to be a GraphQL API built an with Apollo Server.
 The app was built using the MERN stack, with a React front end, MongoDB database, and Node.js/Express.js server and API.
 It's already set up to allow users to save book searches to the back end.

 # Table of Contents - MERN-Book-Aficionado